opnfv/functest/docs/functest.rst

     * vm_flavor:    name of the flavor used to create the VMs
     * vm_name_1:    name of the first VM
     * vm_name_2:    name of the second VM
+    * ip_1:    IP of the first VM (matching the private subnet cidr)
+    * ip_2:    IP of the second VM

 Please note that you need to install this environment only once.
 Until the credentials of the System Under Test are not changing, the testing environment shall be fine.

 If you need more details on Rally installation, see `Rally installation procedure`_.